Raga: Notations

-These musical elements are organized into scales (mela), and the South Indian system of rāga works with 72 scales, as first discussed by Caturdandi prakashika.
+These musical elements are organized into scales (mela), and the South Indian raga system works with 72 scales, as first discussed by Caturdandi prakashika.
 They are divided into two groups, purvanga and uttaranga, depending on the nature of the lower tetrachord.
 The anga itself has six cycles (cakra), where the purvanga or lower tetrachord is anchored, while there are six permutations of uttaranga suggested to the artist.
-After this system was developed, the Indian classical music scholars have developed additional rāgas for all the scales.
+After this system was developed, the Indian classical music scholars have developed additional ragas for all the scales.
 The North Indian style is closer to the Western diatonic modes, and built upon the foundation developed by Vishnu Narayan Bhatkhande using ten Thaat: kalyan, bilaval, khamaj, kafi, asavari, bhairavi, bhairav, purvi, marva and todi.
-Some rāgas are common to both systems and have same names, such as kalyan performed by either is recognizably the same.
-Some rāgas are common to both systems but have different names, such as malkos of Hindustani system is recognizably the same as hindolam of Carnatic system.
+Some ragas are common to both systems and have same names, such as kalyan performed by either is recognizably the same.
+Some ragas are common to both systems but have different names, such as malkos of Hindustani system is recognizably the same as hindolam of Carnatic system.
 However, some rāgas are named the same in the two systems, but they are different, such as todi.

-Recently, a 32 thaat system was presented in a book Nai Vaigyanik Paddhati to correct the classification of ragas in North Indian style.
+Recently, a 32 thaat system was presented in a book Nai Vaigyanik Paddhati to correct the classification of North Indian-style ragas.

-Rāgas that have four swaras are called surtara (सुरतर) rāgas; those with five swaras are called audava (औडव) rāgas; those with six, shaadava (षाडव); and with seven, sampurna (संपूर्ण, Sanskrit for 'complete').
-The number of swaras may differ in the ascending and descending like rāga Bhimpalasi which has five notes in the ascending and seven notes in descending or Khamaj with six notes in the ascending and seven in the descending.
-Rāgas differ in their ascending or descending movements.
-Those that do not follow the strict ascending or descending order of swaras are called vakra (वक्र) ('crooked') rāgas.
+Ragas containing four svaras are called surtara (सुरतर; 'tetratonic') ragas; those with five svaras are called audava (औडव; 'pentatonic') ragas; those with six are called shādava (षाडव; hextonic'); and those with seven are called sampurna (संपूर्ण; 'complete, heptatonic').
+The number of svaras may differ in the ascending and descending like the Bhimpalasi raga, which has five notes in the ascending and seven notes in descending or Khamaj with six notes in the ascending and seven in the descending.
+Ragas differ in their ascending or descending movements.
+Those that do not follow the strict ascending or descending order of svaras are called vakra (वक्र; 'crooked') ragas.

-Carnatic rāga
+Carnatic raga

-In Carnatic music, the principal rāgas are called Melakarthas, which literally means "lord of the scale".
-It is also called Asraya rāga meaning "shelter giving rāga", or Janaka rāga meaning "father rāga".
+In Carnatic music, the principal ragas are called Melakarthas, which literally means "lord of the scale".
+It is also called Asraya raga—meaning 'shelter-giving raga', or Janaka raga—meaning 'father raga'.

-A Thaata in the South Indian tradition are groups of derivative rāgas, which are called Janya rāgas meaning "begotten rāgas" or Asrita rāgas meaning "sheltered rāgas".
+A thaata in the South Indian tradition are groups of derivative rāgas, which are called Janya ('begotten') ragas or Asrita ('sheltered)' ragas.
 However, these terms are approximate and interim phrases during learning, as the relationships between the two layers are neither fixed nor has unique parent–child relationship.

-Janaka rāgas are grouped together using a scheme called Katapayadi sutra and are organised as Melakarta rāgas.
-A Melakarta rāga is one which has all seven notes in both the ārōhanam (ascending scale) and avarōhanam (descending scale).
-Some Melakarta rāgas are Harikambhoji, Kalyani, Kharaharapriya, Mayamalavagowla, Sankarabharanam and Hanumatodi.
-Janya rāgas are derived from the Janaka rāgas using a combination of the swarams (usually a subset of swarams) from the parent rāga.
-Some janya rāgas are Abheri, Abhogi, Bhairavi, Hindolam, Mohanam and Kambhoji.
+Janaka ragas are grouped together using a scheme called Katapayadi sutra and are organised as Melakarta ragas.
+A Melakarta raga is one which has all seven notes in both the ārōhanam ('ascending scale') and avarōhanam ('descending scale').
+Some Melakarta ragas are Harikambhoji, Kalyani, Kharaharapriya, Mayamalavagowla, Sankarabharanam, and Hanumatodi.
+Janya ragas are derived from Janaka ragas, using a combination of the swarams (usually a subset of swarams) from the parent raga.
+Some janya ragas are Abheri, Abhogi, Bhairavi, Hindolam, Mohanam and Kambhoji.